zack-bitcoin/CryptGo/README.md

 http://localhost:8090

-You own at least 1/4 of one block reward.
+You own at least 1/4 of one block reward in order to play go.
 Black is the one who pays this, and black gets it back when the game is over.

-You can get free coins by emailing zack.bitcoin at gmail dot com and he will send you some.

 ####You can play go now.
 You don't have to read below this line.
 It is only for people who want to make money.====